JaidenDevasia101/AWS-Budget-Plan-with-Terraform/README.md

 # <h1>AWS-Budget-Plan-with-Terraform</h1>

 <h2>Description</h2>
-Created a Budget Plan for AWS Account using Terraform
+Created a Budget Plan for AWS Account using Terraform.
+Terraform is a great way to easily spin up infrastructure in AWS using code.
+With this infrastrucutre as code setup with Terraform I am able to now easily modify my AWS budget plan as I please by changing a few lines in VS Code.
 <br />